 Define classes in trie implementation

-The trie node class has three variables: data stores a character. children is a data structure that points to the children (branches) nodes.
-Here the data structure is hash map. isEnd is to mark whether this is the last node to compose a word.
-The trie class, there is one class level variable – root.
-The operation of insert, search or delete always starts from the root.
+Like building a tree, you need to define a TrieNode class before a Trie class.
+A TrieNode class has three variables: data stores a character. children is a data structure that points to child nodes (branches).
+Here the data structure is hash map. isEnd is to mark whether this is the last node in the branch.
+In Trie class, there is one variable root.
+The operation of insertion, search or deletion always starts from root.

 Java